-Recently, at my practice, I was shocked to see a 14-year-old boy with a weight of 93 kgs and severely hypertensive.
+Recently, at my practice, I was shocked to see a 14 year old boy with a weight of 93 kgs and severely hypertensive.
 Parents of this child approached for a possible .

 weight loss procedure to help his overweight and hypertension.
-It is only a matter of time that he will develop type 2 diabetes and other conditions mentioned above if nothing is done.
+It is only a matter of time that he will develop type 2 diabetes and other conditions mentioned above, if nothing is done.

 Our role as parents

 It has been shown that children with overweight parents are more likely to be obese.
-Experts believe that this is a leading cause of childhood obesity.
+Experts believe that this is a leading cause for childhood obesity.
 Regardless of how big a role genetics plays, one thing remains very clear…

-Parents are responsible for a child’s genes, diet, and behavioral patterns.
+Parents are responsible for a child’s genes, diet and behavioral patterns.